 you can support in Berlin — are any of them in your kiez?
 Drop by and make the trip at least a semi-regular part of your commute routine.

 Zone out, laugh or learn from a podcast.

 Not only are podcasts great for passing time, there’s also many to choose from based on what you’re looking for.
 Whether you enjoy a morning laugh or a motivational thought-provoker, a good podcast is a lot like a TV show — once you’ve found one you’re truly hooked on, you’ll actually look forward to the time of the day you create to enjoy it.

 Hint: the Dance marketing team are big fans of the Pop Culture Happy Hour

 Hear us out — when you’re feeling overwhelmed by the fast pace of a city commute, there’s a lot to be gained from incorporating breath exercises into your day, but with the push and pull of modern life, who really has the time?

 But this is where the stillness of your commute window might come in useful, especially if you’re stuck on the same mode of transport for a long time.

-Try the Headspace app to get started.
+Try the Headspace app